> shape & sharpen

-Currently in Fifteen... with a Vision for Twenty
+Currently in Sixteen... with a Vision for Twenty

 Over time, other countries were added, as leaders approached Asian Access for help in launching our program in new places.
-Currently, Asian Access has established leader development programs in fifteen countries, with an ambitious vision for establishing work in 20 countries across Asia over the next few years.
+Currently, Asian Access has established leader development programs in sixteen countries, with an ambitious vision for establishing work in 20 countries across Asia by the end of 2020.
 We are currently exploring several new countries in which we hope to potentially launch soon.

 In this section: MINISTRY FOCUS...